Netflix Beats Expectations Across The Board In Q4

 "We had a strong finish to 2019, with Q4 revenue growing 31% year over year, bringing full year 2019 revenue to over $20 billion, while FY19 operating income rose 62% to $2.6 billion," the company said in a note to shareholders.
 "During the quarter, we surpassed 100 million paid memberships outside of the US.

 "Streaming entertainment is a global phenomenon and we’re working hard to build on our early progress," the company said.
+Netflix projects a gain of 7 million paid subscribers in the first quarter, which is short of the 7.82 million estimate.

 Netflix stock closed Tuesday at $338.11 per share.